nvs/gem-leaderboards/README.md

 the `Print Screen` key to have Warcraft III create the screenshot is the most common.

-Be sure that both your maze and the open board are in your screenshot.
+Include the game's entire window in the screenshot, and ensure that your maze and the expanded game board are both visible.
-Your player name, the game identifier, and the map version in the upper right corner must be visible.

 ### Replay